kendryte/kendryte-doc-freertos-programming-guide/en/TIMER.md

-# 定时器 (TIMER)
+# TIMER

 ## Overview

-TIMER 提供高精度定时功能。
+The timer peripheral provides high-precision timing.
+The chip has 3 timers, each with 4 channels.
+Can be configured as PWM, see PWM description for details.

 ## Features

-TIMER 模块具有以下功能:

-- 启用或禁用定时器
-- 配置定时器触发间隔
-- 配置定时器触发处理程序
+The TIMER module has the following features:

+- Enable or disable the timer
+- Configure timer trigger interval
+- Configure timer trigger handler

 ## API